tshombe-pimpcityclothing/arch-devcontainer-features/README.md

 ### common-utils

 Common Utilities installs a set of common command line utilities, Oh My Zsh!, and sets up a non-root user on Arch Linux.
+The `additionalPackages` option simplifies the inclusion of packages that would otherwise need separate features in non-Arch OS.

 #### usage